-Lastly, analyzing changes in the determinants of market share of FDI in the European Union of Hungary and Slovakia to examine the competitiveness of these smaller economies in the market for FDI will be important.
+Lastly, analyzing the market share of FDI in the European Union of Hungary and Slovakia through the last 20 years may be useful in understanding the competitiveness of these smaller economies in the market for FDI.
 Specifying and estimating FDI models for the relative market share of FDI inflows in these countries as a percentage of total FDI inflows in the EU from external investors will extend this research.
 For smaller member countries on the periphery geographically, institutionally, and culturally, such as Hungary and Slovakia within the E U, in other regional blocs such as ASEAN, the Association of Southeast Nations, this research should be useful and relevant.
-Analyzing relative share shares of FDI may identify specific determinants that impact competitive and comparative advantage within regional trade blocs and host country attractiveness, such as relative currency stability, relative labor costs and productivity gains, transport and infrastructure variables and relative tax rates.
-However, the obstacles and challenges to quantify and obtain reliable and consistent time series data on these new relative variables for the E U and member countries will be significant.
+Analyzing relative share shares of FDI may identify specific determinants that impact competitive and comparative advantage within regional trade blocs and host country attractiveness, such as relative currency stability, relative labor costs and productivity gains, transport and infrastructure variables and relative tax rates However, the obstacles and challenges to quantify and obtain reliable and consistent time series data on these new relative variables for the E U and member countries will be significant.

-For smaller host countries in regionally integrated FDI markets and their policy makers and for foreign investors making location and allocation decisions, understanding the experience of Hungary and Slovakia in a rapidly integrating but economically uncertain EU will be increasingly important.
+For smaller host countries in regionally integrated FDI markets and their policy makers and for foreign investors making location and allocation decisions, gaining a greater insight into FDI determinants in a more rapidly integrating but uncertain E U economic environment may be increasingly important.
 With greatly different member economies by size and structure, divergent country commitments to the integration process, and changing national government policies and business climates, the challenge for productive and reliable empirical analysis of FDI is great but the potential value to policy makers and multinational enterprises may be equally high.
 For smaller countries with larger and more powerful neighbors and competitors in the regional market for FDI, the need to increase FDI inflows to maintain economic growth and to accelerate economic liberalization and transition is high as are the economic and political risks of not doing so As more and more capital flows to emerging economies and smaller low cost open economies such as Hungary and Slovakia, this research may provide useful and relevant information on the allocation of FDI in a changing and uncertain global economic environment.